 What’s your pleasure?
 Today is devoted to exploring on your own or enjoying our exciting program of optional activities.
 You may choose to join a Local Guide for an optional morning sightseeing tour of the city’s famous landmarks: the Houses of Parliament and Big Ben, Westminster Abbey, Whitehall's mounted horseguards and the Prime Minister's Downing Street, Piccadilly Circus, and Buckingham Palace.
-A highlight is the ceremonial pageantry of the Changing of the Guard (if held).
+Highlights include a visit to St. Paul's Cathedral and the ceremonial pageantry of the Changing of the Guard (if held).
 Later on, maybe visit Windsor Castle or the Tower of London with its spectacular Crown Jewels, and tonight, a leisurely cruise on the Thames River would be fun!
 (B)

 A full day to enjoy the Scottish capital.
 Morning sightseeing with a Local Guide introduces you to the 200-year-old “New Town” and famous scientists, inventors, and novelists.
 In the “Old Town,” drive up the narrow Royal Mile to EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+Afternoon at leisure.
 Later, a unique optional experience: board the former Royal Yacht Britannia, which for the Queen was once the perfect royal residence for glittering state visits and family holidays.
 Tour five decks and see how the Royal Family and crew of 240 lived and worked on board.
 Dinner rounds off this optional evening.
-For departures August 8, 15 & 22, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
+For departures August 3 through August 24, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
 (B)

 Your vacation ends with breakfast this morning.
 (B)